wkarney/newcars/README.md

 * Most recent data is from December 2016 (Model year 2017)
 * Note: dataset contains the three most recent years of data on each car model.
 Thus, for cars currently in production there will only be data for the 2015-17 model years.

+### Problem Statements
+* What factors matter most when buying a car?
+* How much are you paying for certain brand names alone?
+* Can you accurately predict the price of a car based on specs?